Types of primary brain tumours

 - It may spread to other parts of the brain or spinal cord

-About half of all primary brain tumours are gliomas.
-There are 3 main types of glioma - astrocytoma, ependymoma and oligodendroglioma.
-A fourth type, mixed glioma, is a mixture of the other types.
 Your doctor will use the grade of your glioma to decide your treatment and the likely outcome.
-But the position of the tumour is also very important.
+But the position of the tumour in the brain is also very important.
 For example, brain stem gliomas are particularly difficult to treat, whatever their grade.
 The brain stem is a very complicated and delicate part of the brain and completely removing the tumour is not likely to be possible.
-Unfortunately, high doses of radiotherapy are not recommended either as this may cause too much damage to the normal brain stem.

 Anaplastic astrocytoma (also called grade 3 astrocytoma) and glioblastoma multiforme (GBM or grade 4 astrocytoma) are the most common type of brain tumour in adults.
 These are malignant (high grade) brain gliomas.
 They can sometimes spread to other parts of the brain.